 * Manage Your Finances In One Place: The best thing you can do to grow your net worth is to get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
 Their 401K Fee Analyzer tool is saving me over $1,000 a year in fees I had no idea I was paying.
 There is no better free platform out there that is helping me manage my money as I live a free life post Corporate America.
 The entire sign-up process takes less than a minute.

 * Negotiate A Severance Package: Never quit your job, get laid off instead.
 Negotiating a severance enabled me to receive six years worth of living expenses from a company I dedicated 11 years of my life to.
 If I had quit, I wouldn’t get any severance, deferred compensation, medical benefits, job assistance training or unemployment benefits.
 I believe so strongly in never quitting that I spent a couple years to write a 100-page book entitled, “How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.”
 I’m absolutely certain this book will help you recognize your rights as an employee and break free from the corporate grind to do something you truly want to do.

-Photo: A idyllic lakeside house on Lake Lucerne, Switzerland, 2013.
+Photo: A idyllic lakeside house on Lake Lucerne, Switzerland.
+Updated for 2015 and beyond.